juank-pa/Perl-CSV/README.md

 my $row = $csv->readLine();
 ```

-There are several specialized class methods for one-statement reading or writing, described in the Specialized Methods section.
+There are several specialized class methods for one-statement reading, described in the Specialized Methods section.

-If a String is passed into CSV::new, it is internally opened as an IO handler.
+If a String is passed into `CSV::new`, it is internally opened as an IO handler.

 # Specialized Methods
 ## Reading